 - The organisation's GHG inventories do not include emissions of perfluorocarbons, sulphur hexafluoride and nitrogen fluoride as the organisation consider these to be irrelevant to their activities and thus represent immaterial omissions.
-This is a realistic assumption. - The organisation has assumed that 40% of the Scope 1 fleet GHG emissions are attributable to employee personal use and have been excluded from this inventory. - The GHG emissions have been calculated using, where practicable, the Global Warming Potential factors from the Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report.
+This is a realistic assumption. - The GHG emissions have been calculated using, where practicable, the Global Warming Potential factors from the Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report.